 9: Bob Dylan – Newport Folk Festival, 25th July 1965

 The moment in which he was accused of abandoning his folk roots, this was the gig when Bob Dylan ‘went electric’.
-Dylan had always been a reluctant associate of any particular movement or genre, and had kept his plans to move away from his folk roots a secret from the public until he walked on stage that summer’s evening in 1965.
-It’s easy to forget that electric music had been played at the festival before, and it was The Butterfield Band – a group who had done just that the day before Dylan’s headline spot – whom he quietly rehearsed his controversial set with before the show.
-Just a few seconds into the first song, ‘Maggie’s Farm’, booing was heard from the crowd, and after the third track ‘Phantom Engineer‘, Dylan and his backing band left the stage – to a mix of jeering and clapping.
-He did return to play a short acoustic set, but for many the bridges had already been burnt and since then, there has been many differing opinions as to why a section of the crowd reacted so negatively to Dylan that day.
-The widely accepted view is that they were attacking someone they felt was selling-out, who was abandoning the unique qualities of folk music for the rock n roll ideals which had been made hugely popular by acts such as Elvis Presley and The Beatles.
+Dylan had always been a reluctant associate of any particular movement or genre, and had kept his plans to move away from folk a secret from the public until he walked on stage that summer’s evening in 1965.
+It should be noted electric music had been played at the festival before, indeed it was The Butterfield Band, a group who had done just that the day before Dylan’s headline spot, with whom he quietly rehearsed the controversial set before the show.
+Just a few seconds into the first song, ‘Maggie’s Farm’, booing was heard from the crowd, and after third track ‘Phantom Engineer‘, Dylan and his backing band left the stage to a mix of jeering and clapping.
+He did return to play a short acoustic set, but for many the bridges had already been burnt.
+Since then, there has been many differing opinions as to why a section of the crowd reacted so negatively to Dylan that day.
+The widely accepted view is that they were attacking someone they felt was selling-out, someone who was abandoning the unique qualities of folk music for the rock n roll ideals which had been made hugely popular by acts such as Elvis Presley and The Beatles.
 They felt their man was turning his back on them.
 Others simply put the booing down to a reaction to sound problems, and the fact that Dylan had left the stage prematurely.
 Whatever the truth is, the events at that year’s festival have helped to make Dylan’s headline performance at the ’65 Newport Festival one of the most talked about and controversial in rock & roll history.

 8: Elvis Presley – ’68 Comeback Special, aired 9th December 1968